 - Ground Black Pepper

-Of course, for a sweeter fall note, you can add a pinch of cinnamon or nutmeg to the mash sweet potatoes.
+Of course, for a sweeter fall note, you can add a pinch of cinnamon or nutmeg to the mashed sweet potatoes.
 Feel free to add this if you love these spices.

 Cutting Sweet Potatoes Into Cubes